Passport and Visas

-- Issue you with an emergency travel document to get you home.
+- Issue you with an emergency travel document to get you home

 We’ll do our best to help you as quickly as possible but this can take some time.
 Your location and circumstances may limit the help we can give you.

-Always make sure you get the right visa for your trip (i.e. tourist, volunteering, study, business etc.) and never outstay your visa as there can be hefty penalties involved.
+Always make sure you get the correct visa for your trip (i.e. tourist, volunteering, study, business etc.) and never outstay your visa as there can be hefty penalties involved.
 Penalties may apply and you may be detained if you engage in activities outside of the terms of your visa (e.g. business activities on a tourist visa).

 Other possible entry requirements

 Some countries may impose additional restrictions on entry, such as:

 - Proof that you have access to sufficient funds to cover your stay (if you’re bringing a credit card, we advise you to carry a statement to prove the limit)

 - A return or onward ticket